-Biodiversity conservation in river Miera is a LIFE+Nature project has started in July 2014.
-During the next three and a half years, Fundación Naturaleza y Hombre, as coordination beneficiary, will be working with its associated beneficiaries, Consejería de Medio Ambiente del Gobierno de Cantabria and MARE, to achieve the recovery of habitat types and species populations of Community interest along the full length of the Miera River
+Biodiversity conservation in river Miera is a LIFE+Nature project that has started in July 2014.
+During the next three and a half years, Fundación Naturaleza y Hombre, as coordination beneficiary, will be working with its associated beneficiaries, Consejería de Medio Ambiente del Gobierno de Cantabria and MARE, to achieve the recovery of habitat types and species populations of Community interest along the full length of the Miera River.

 The Miera River is located in northern Spain, flowing 41 km from the Cantabrian Mountains into the Bay of Santander.
 It has a significant role as an ecological corridor in the region.
 Natura 2000 sites are located all along its course.